linanwx/aosr/README.md

 # Annotation

 In versions prior to 1.0.40, review data was written at the end of the notes.
-In subsequent versions, the data is stored in the aosr.db file located under the .obsidian folder.
-When reading, the data in the db is prioritized, followed by the data in the notes.
-There is a tool in the settings interface designed to migrate old data into the DB, while also cleaning the notes.
+In subsequent versions, the data is stored in the `aosr.db` file located under the `.obsidian` folder (or a custom path you specify in settings).
+When reading, the data in the database is prioritized, followed by the data in the notes.
+A migration tool is available in the settings interface to transfer old data from notes to the database and clean up old annotations.
 It is strongly recommended that you perform this migration operation with a backup of your vault.

 <img width="713" alt="Screenshot 2023-06-13 at 12 11 48 PM" src="https://github.com/linanwx/aosr/assets/16589958/624e627e-fa10-4234-8446-fc139b51d355">